sahuljr7/ai-platform-htm/README.md

 ## Introduction

-Genius is a cutting-edge SaaS AI platform that empowers businesses with powerful Artificial Intelligence capabilities.
-With seamless integration of Next.js 13, React, Tailwind CSS, Prisma, and Stripe, Genius offers unparalleled flexibility and efficiency for AI-driven applications.
+MultiVerse Media AI is a cutting-edge SaaS AI platform that empowers businesses with powerful Artificial Intelligence capabilities.
+With seamless integration of Next.js 13, React, Tailwind CSS, Prisma, and Stripe, it  offers unparalleled flexibility and efficiency for AI-driven applications.

 ## Key Features